 All chemicals/dangerous goods arriving at the university's receiving dock are carefully examined to ensure they are intact and in good condition (e.g., no leaks, package tears, etc.) before they are allowed to be brought into the building.

 Packages or containers damaged or missing the proper documentation, bill of lading, MSDS and/or other required information will not be allowed to be brought into the premises and will be returned to the sender.

 All chemicals/dangerous goods arriving on site are required to immediately be delivered to the designated destination or stored temporarily in the Chemical Storage Room for a maximum of 48 hours until the appropriate delivery is available to the designated destination.

 Personal protective equipment

-Distribution Services staff are required to use the required personal protective equipment in the receiving and transport of goods on campus.
+Distribution Services staff is required to use the required personal protective equipment while receiving and transporting goods on campus.

 Chemical request process

 All requests for any chemical stored in the Chemical Storage Room on campus are arranged through Distribution Services using the attached Request for Chemical Form.

 Hazardous waste disposal request

 All chemicals on campus are disposed of through Distribution Services using the Request for Disposal Form.